Eviction from your home

 Your housing rights as an agricultural worker if you live in tied accommodation (provided as part of your job) and your employment finishes.

-In certain circumstances, crofters can be evicted.
-Find out what your rights are and what you might be able to do to avoid eviction from your croft.
+Crofting tenants can only be evicted in certain circumstances.
+Find out what your rights are and how to prevent an eviction from your croft.

 For subtenants, students in halls, if your home comes with your job, council temporary housing, a hostel or refuge, supported accommodation or you live with friends or relatives.

 If you're disabled, you have extra protection against eviction.
 This is to prevent your landlord from treating you unfairly because of your disability.

 What if your landlord applies for an eviction order?
 From the summons the sheriff court sends you, to what happens in eviction court and what decisions the court can make.